cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

 [Beguines](https://en.wikipedia.org/wiki/Beguines_and_Beghards) of medieval
 Europe, they ran their own semi-monastic communities without corporate or ecclesiastical oversight.), unions, neighborhood associations, or housing co-operatives.
-Not that those don't exist anymore, but increasingly socialisation is brokered through corporations, and U+NION serves as a shining beacon of an example.
+Not that those don't exist anymore or were perfect, but increasingly socialisation is brokered through corporations, and U+NION serves as a shining beacon of an example.

 Vita Group has capitalized on a fertile opportunity for rent extraction created by two converging conditions: the atomized, isolated nature of contemporary